CSBoatman/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

-	Closure in JavaScript is where a function references to anything outside of its own local scope.
+	Closure in JavaScript is where a function references to anything outside of its own local scope and has to reach outside of it's local scope to retrieve information.

 2. Study the following code, then answer the questions below.